NEXT UP ON this.

 ‘Many people come back to study later in life as they are looking at a transition and see the study as an effective way to get this; some people commit to ongoing study for their entire life!’

 ‘Success is intrinsically hard to define but people who are passionate about what they do often find themselves progressing their careers as they don’t see what they do as “work”’, Walker explains.

 He suggests using the following ‘three Ps’ to career success:

 Ready to get started working out which career will suit you best?
 Check out this handy tool that will help you start exploring.
+Or, find courses.